Toufeeq19/Weather-App/README.md

 🤝 Contributing
 Contributions are welcome!
 If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.

-📄 License
-This project is open source and available under the MIT License.

 🙋‍♂️ Author
 Developed by Toufeeq Toffar
 🔗 Portfolio:https://toufeeq-toffar-portfolio.vercel.app/